WolfElkan/hst3/README.md

   1. If application is running successfully, you will see an HST Homepage.
 Click [JSON Bulk Data Interface](http://localhost:8000/seed/load/)

   1. Unzip the `hst.json.zip` file.
-(Note: this file contains confidential contact information for HST's families and, for privacy reasons, is NOT included in this repository or anywhere else on the web.
-Contact the developer for this file.)
+(Note: this file contains confidential contact information for HST's families and, for privacy reasons, is NOT included in this repository or available anywhere on the web.
+Contact the developer directly for this file.)

   1. Open `hst.json`, the file that unzips from `hst.json.zip`, in a Text Editor.
 Copy the *entire text* of the file and paste it into the "JSON:" window on the application.

   1. Making sure you have the Terminal window visible (because it looks cool), click IMPORT.

-  1. Once the data is successfully imported, navigate back to the homepage, and explore the website!
+  1. Once the data is successfully imported, navigate back to the [homepage](localhost:8000), and explore the website!

-# Technical Documentation & User Guide
+# Technical Documentation

   This website is built with [Django](https://www.djangoproject.com/), a Python-based, open-source web framework.